-- 1. Vehicle-mounted signs shall be mounted in a manner such that they are not obscured by equipment or supplies.
-Sign legends on vehicle-mounted signs shall be covered or turned from view when work is not in progress. - 2.
-Shadow and work vehicles shall display high-intensity rotating, flashing, oscillating, or strobe lights.
+- 1. Vehicle-mounted signs shall be mounted with the bottom of the sign at a minimum height of 1,200 mm (48 in) above the pavement.
+Sign legends shall be covered or turned from view when work is not in progress. - 2.
+Shadow and work vehicles shall display rotating lights or strobe lights.